shraddhabarke/antidote-todolist/README.md

 This is a sample application to demonstrate how to build applications that use Antidote as backend database.

 * setup - scripts and docker files for running two instances of Antidote and two instances of the jave application
-* bookstore - source of the application
+* application - source of the application

 ### What you need
 * An IDE for java development